ikkez/f3-assets-sass/README.md

 ## Install

 When you have F3-Assets already up and running, just run `composer require ikkez/f3-assets-sass`.
-In case you do not use composer, copy the `assets/` folder into your `AUTOLOAD` path and you should be ready to go.
+In case you do not use composer, copy the `assets/` folder into your `AUTOLOAD` path, install [leafo/scssphp](https://github.com/leafo/scssphp) separately and you should be ready to go.

 ## Usage